UK faces 1-in-2 chance of losing triple-A rating - Fitch

 NEW YORK/LONDON Fitch Ratings revised down its outlook on Britain's AAA rating to negative on Wednesday, warning the nation faced a greater than 1-in-2 chance of losing its top-notch status in the next couple of years if the government eases back on its debt-cutting measures.

-The Fitch action, which comes just a week before British finance minister George Osborne presents his annual budget to parliament and follows a similar move by Moody's just a month ago, is likely to dampen calls for the government to soften its stance on austerity.
+The Fitch action, which comes just a week before Chancellor George Osborne presents his annual budget to parliament and follows a similar move by Moody's just a month ago, is likely to dampen calls for the government to soften its stance on austerity.

 Fitch affirmed Britain's triple-A status but said that a downgrade could be triggered by "discretionary fiscal easing that resulted in government debt peaking later and higher than currently forecast."